 Portability has been proposed by the American Counseling Association (ACA) and other professional associations.
 Portability is controversial.
 There are obvious advantages to licensees who want to move their license from one state to another.
 Opposition to portability is also valid since there are ALOT of different graduate degree programs acceptable for LPC licensure.

-The Essential Problem of Out-Of-State Licensing in Georgia
+The Essential Problem of Bringing Your License to Georgia

 Regarding Georgia, some additional questions are: